scikit-build/scikit-build-core/.github/CONTRIBUTING.md

 - `.cmake`: `CMake`/`CMaker` general interface for building code
 - `.fileapi`: Interface for reading the CMake File API
 - `.builder`: Generalized backend builder and related helpers
+- `.settings`: The configuration system, reading from pyproject.toml, PEP 517

+The build backend and plugins:

 - `.build`: PEP 517 builder
-- `.setuptools`: The setuptools Extension interface (and PEP 517 hooks)
+- `.setuptools`: The setuptools Extension interface (and PEP 517 hooks) (will likely be split out)
 - `.setuptools.build_api`: Wrapper injecting build requirements
-- `.settings`: The configuration system, reading from pyproject.toml, PEP 517 config, and envvars
+- `.hatch`: The hatchling extension (will likely be split out) config, and envvars

 ## Basic CMake usage